Pruning-Based Extraction of Descriptions from Probabilistic Circuits: Evaluation

 \subsection{Data}

-The evaluation of PUTPUT is performed on two datasets: a version of the MNIST \cite{MNIST} dataset with binary pixels to allow for reproducability and a private dataset covering a real world problem provided by \textit{Company}.
-The multi-valued private dataset is binarized as described in Section \ref{subsec:database}. \paragraph{MNIST} A subset of binarized MNIST, with 250 examples for each digit, thus consisting of 2500 examples.
-To find the target examples used in PUTPUT, the elbow method as described in Section \ref{subsec:solving} was used.

-\paragraph{Music data by \textit{Company}} Private data provided by \textit{Company} consisting of $360.000$ annotated songs and a set of product queries.
-From this data, 3 datasets where constructed. \textit{Single product concept}: 5 known product concepts with their respective songs, e.g. \texttt{Rock}. \textit{Disjunctive product concepts}: 10 combinations of 2 known concept queries in a disjunctive form, e.g. \texttt{Rock or Easy Lounge}. \textit{Exclusive or product concepts}: 5 concept queries with an xor-structure, e.g. \texttt{substyle=metal XOR feel=aggressive}.
+PUTPUT is evaluated on the following datasets: \begin{itemize} \item \textit{Tunify} provided real world data consisting of $360~000$ songs, annotated with 14 categorical features having 7 to 120 possible values, and a set of intended playlist concepts.
+From this private data $20$ datasets where constructed, each representing a different playlist concept that has to be learned.
+We consider three type of concepts. \begin{itemize} \item \textit{Single playlist concept}: 5 known product playlist concepts with their respective songs, e.g., \texttt{Rock}. \item \textit{Disjunctive playlist concepts}: 10 combinations of two known concepts that have a disjunctive form, e.g., \texttt{Rock or Easy Lounge}. \item \textit{Exclusive or product concepts}: 5 playlist concepts with a mutually exclusive structure, e.g., \texttt{style=metal XOR feel=aggressive}. \end{itemize}

-The goal of these itemsets is to verify whether, given a small subset of the itemset as input, the itemset can be recovered automatically.

-\paragraph{Setup} For each item of these 4 datasets, 10 subsets with a size of $10\%$ of the target size were randomly selected as training data, with the full itemset as test data.